MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-performance-best-practices.md

 ms.service: powerbi
 ms.component: powerbi-embedded
 ms.topic: conceptual
-ms.date: 12/10/2018
+ms.date: 12/12/2018
 ---

 # Power BI Embedded performance best practices

-In this article, you can find recommendations for faster rendering of reports, dashboards, and tiles in your application.
+This article provides recommendations for faster rendering of reports, dashboards, and tiles in your application

-Before we get started, reference [Power BI performance best practices](../power-bi-reports-performance.md) for guidance on building fast and reliable reports in Power BI.

 ## Embed parameters

-Powerbi.embed() method receives few parameters to embed a report, a dashboard to a tile.
+Powerbi.embed() method receives few parameters to embed a report, a dashboard, or a tile.
 These parameters have performance implications.

 ### Embed URL